 Excessively high debt payments often cause cash flow problems.
 Consequently, the company can’t afford its existing financing.
 This problem is common for companies that have cash advances (also known as Merchant Cash Advances) or other high-priced loans.

 If the cost of debt is too high and takes most of your revenues, consider refinancing the loan.
-Refinancing enables you to replace a loan with high payments with a new loan that has lower payments.
+This option enables you to replace a loan with high payments with a new loan that has lower payments.
 Payments can be lowered by either extending the length of the payment terms, lowering the interest rate, or both.

 If you have multiple loans, you can achieve the same objective using debt consolidation.
 Consolidation combines multiple loans and replaces them with a new, single loan with more affordable payments.